-CPF has major uses in California as an insecticide for nut trees, fruit, vegetable, and grain crops as well as non-food crop scenarios (e.g., golf course turf, industrial sites, greenhouse and nursery production, sod farms, and wood products).
+CPF has major uses in California as an insecticide for nut trees, fruit, vegetable, and grain crops as well as non-food crop uses (e.g., golf course turf, industrial sites, greenhouse and nursery production, sod farms, and wood products).
 Major use areas include the Central Valley, Central Coast region, and Imperial County.
 Use occurs year-round, with peak use during the summer.
 There are several dozen chlorpyrifos products, registered by approximately 20 different companies.
 Methods of application allowed by labels include aerial, airblast, ground boom, chemigation, and others.

 This risk assessment addresses potential human effects arising from exposure to CPF from food, drinking water, air and skin contact, incidental ingestion contact, as well as aggregate exposures from various combined scenarios.
-The health risk assessment was carried out for 4 sentinel subgroups of the general population: infants (<1 year old), children 1-2 years, children 6-12 years, and women of childbearing age (13-49 years).
+The health risk assessment was carried out for 4 sentinel subgroups of the general population: infants (<1 year old), children 1-2 years old, children 6-12 years old, and females of childbearing age (13-49 years old).
 The critical toxicological points of departure (PoDs) used to characterize the risk from exposure to CPF were human equivalent doses estimated by physiologically based pharmacokinetic and pharmacodynamic modeling.
 Risks were calculated as margin of exposure (MOE), which was equal to the critical PoD divided by the anticipated human exposure level.
-DPR adopted these PoDs from the 2014 US EPA Revised Human Health Risk Assessment for CPF.
+The Department of Pesticide Regulation (DPR) based its PoDs on the 2014 US EPA Revised Human Health Risk Assessment for CPF.
 A MOE of 100 was considered protective of human health for all exposure scenarios.
 The target of 100 included uncertainty factors (UF) of 1 for interspecies sensitivity, 10 for intraspecies variability, and 10 for potential neurodevelopmental effects.
 Exposures resulting in MOEs lower than the target of 100 are considered to be of potential health risk to humans.
-HHA used the PoDs and the target UF of 100 to estimate reference doses or reference concentrations for chlorpyrifos (Executive Summary Table 1).
+DPR's Human Health Assessment Branch (HHA) used the PoDs and the target UF of 100 to estimate reference doses or reference concentrations for chlorpyrifos (Executive Summary Table 1).

 Executive Summary Table 1.
-Point of Departures, References Doses or Concentrations Used to Evaluate the Risk from Various Single and Aggregate Routes of Exposure to Selected Population Subgroups
+Points of Departure, Reference Doses, or Concentrations used to Evaluate the Risk from Various Single and Aggregate Routes of Exposure to Selected Population Subgroups

-Routes and Duration DPR 2015 and 2017 based on 10% RBC AChE Inhibition
+10% RBC A ChE Inhibition

-Routes and Duration Exposure Scenario a PoD b RfD c or RfC c (PoD/UF of 100)
+Routes and Duration Exposure Scenario ^a PoD ^b RfD ^c or RfC ^c (PoD/UF of 100)

 Acute Oral [μg/kg/day]

 Infant <1 Dietary 600 6.00

 Children 1-2 Dietary, Spray-Drift, Aggregate 581 5.81

 Children 6-12 Dietary 530 5.30

 Females 13-49 Dietary, Spray-Drift 467 4.67

 Steady State Oral [μg/kg/day]

-Infant <1 Dietary 103 1.03
+Infant <1 Dietary 101 1.01

 Children 1-2 Dietary, Spray-Drift, Aggregate 99 0.99

 Children 6-12 Dietary 80 0.80

 Females 13-49 Dietary, Spray-Drift 78 0.78

 Steady State Dermal [μg/kg/day]

-Children 1-2 Spray-Drift, Aggregate 1342500 13425
+Children 1-2 Spray-Drift, Aggregate 134250 1342.5

 Females 13-49 Spray-Drift 23600 236

-Steady State Inhalation [μg/m ]
+Steady State Inhalation [μg/m 3]

 Children 1-2 Spray-Drift, Aggregate 2370 23.7

-Females 13-49 Spray-Drift 615 6.15
+Females 13-49 Spray-Drift 6150 61.5